 with AP-101S object code created by the HAL/S compiler, HAL/S-FC.

-Upon closer inspection, however, the contents of RUNLST cannot
+Upon close inspection, however, the contents of RUNLST cannot

 actually have been produced directly by the original AP-101S